BlWasp/switchRole/README.md

 `./sr -noroot role1`

 We use the securebits to provide this functionality.
-So It's  impossible to launch a command with sudo and the set-uid-root would not have any effect.
-So in thi shell, you can't for example use the ping command without a role that has cap_net_raw privilege.
+Any set-uid-root program will be run without having any special effect.
+So in the shell, you can't for example use the ping command without a role that has cap_net_raw privilege.

 Motivation scenarios
 ===========